 In the Gaussian setting, all three methods perform similarly well as shown in Figure~\ref{fig:heavy_gaussian_compare}(c), the error is roughly below $3.5\%$ even at $\rho = 0.1$, and drops under $0.5\%$ for $\rho \ge 0.5$.
 Here, the empirical covariance is slightly more accurate, as expected.

-Our results show that equation~\eqref{eq:method1c} preserves performance under Gaussian data while offering a clear advantage in heavy-tailed regimes ($\alpha$ $<$ 2), thus providing a robust and broadly applicable alternative to the classical covariance estimator and Tyler’s estimator.
+Our method is seen to preserve performance under Gaussian data while offering a clear advantage in heavy-tailed regimes ($\alpha$ $<$ 2), thus providing a robust and broadly applicable alternative to the classical covariance estimator and Tyler’s estimator.